kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 -->
 - Checking nodeAffinity and nodeTaints the same time may lead to performance problem, we need to verify this by adding performance tests.
-If performance problem does exists, we'd like to add a node selector parser and cache the parsed object during PreFilter.
+If performance problem does exists, we'd like to add a toleration parser and cache the parsed object during PreFilter.

 ## Design Details